This is the 10th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Click here to subscribe to my YouTube channel.
 Thanks for your support…

-This arrangement of sweet peas is perfect for decorating a wedding cake or for any celebration cake.
+This sweet peas arrangement is perfect for decorating a wedding cake or for any celebration cake.

 To make it, I will need six buds, 18 full flowers, twenty-four leaves, and eighteen ribbon picks.

-Once I have made all the buds, flowers, and leaves, and they have dried, I will assemble them with the ribbon picks into six small sprays.
+Once I have made all the buds, flowers, and leaves, and they’ve dried, I will assemble them with the ribbon picks into six small sprays.
 I will then assemble the six sprays into a larger arrangement.

 Download Your Free Resource Guide